You are here

 MODIFIED SUPPLEMENTAL AMOUNT

-The district shall solicit from the School Budget Review Committee (SBRC) additional modified supplemental amount (spending authority) where it may be available for items such as special education deficit, increasing enrollment, budget guarantee, open enrollment not on prior year count, Limited English Proficiency (LEP), and any other lawful purposes.
+The district shall solicit from the School Budget Review Committee (SBRC) additional modified supplemental amount (spending authority) where it may be available for items such as special education deficit, increasing enrollment, budget guarantee, open enrollment not on prior year count, English Language Learner (ELL), and any other lawful purposes.
 The board shall be provided a resolution to approve the maximum request authorized.
 Any award of modified supplemental amount may be levied as a cash reserve levy, in full, in the next available budget year.
 For recurring program deficits that are predictable and estimable, the district shall levy in advance for the immediately succeeding year as part of the general cash reserve levy if the deficit causes the estimated assigned and unassigned to fall below the minimum required.
-Grants of spending authority not funded by the state or other sources may ultimately be levied against property taxes.
+Grants of spending authority not funded by the State or other sources may ultimately be levied against property taxes.

 FUND BALANCE REPORTING